 Now with much more regular trains from Butterworth, you can also take the train to either Alor Setar or Arau and transfer to the ferry ports for boats to Langkawi.

 Please note: Most of the ETS trains on this route are now cancelled so you will now have to take the commuter services as the only ETS service is too late in the day.

 Taking this option can work out even cheaper than the bus / ferry combination as the commuter services are cheaper than the bus services.

 The only problem is that if you go to Alor Setar you will have a 10 minutes walk to the city centre to catch the bus to Kuala Kedah.

 If you go to Arau, you will have to take a bus to Kangar, then transfer to another bus to Kuala Perlis which can take quite a long time.

 If you plan to take a taxi from either station to the port, then this is no problem and still works out cheaper than the direct ferry from Georgetown.

 For timetables and fares, please see the following pages :

 There are a couple of low cost operators that offer daily flights between the islands.

-The fare are pretty good value and quick but you have to take into account travel times and costs from getting to and from the airports, especially in Langkawi where there is no real public transport options, so it may end up costing you a fair amount just to get from the airport to your final destination in Langkawi.
+The fares are pretty good value and the flights quick, but you have to take into account travel times and costs from getting to and from the airports, especially in Langkawi where there is no real public transport options, so it may end up costing you a fair amount just to get from the airport to your final destination in Langkawi.